...Famous Last Words...

-The album reached number 5 on the Billboard Pop Albums Charts in its third week on the chart dated November 27, 1982 and was certified Gold for sales in excess of 500,000 copies there.
+The album reached number 5 on the Billboard Pop Albums Charts in its third week on the chart dated November 27, 1982, and was certified Gold for sales in excess of 500,000 copies there.
 It also peaked at number 6 in the UK where it was certified Gold for 100,000 copies sold.

 A remastered CD version of ...Famous Last Words... was released on 30 July 2002 on A&M Records.
 The remastered CD comes with all the original artwork and the CD art features a green pair of scissors and a black background.

 Background and recording

 Though Rick Davies and Roger Hodgson had long been writing their songs separately, they had always conceived the theme and overlying direction for each album together. ...Famous Last Words... became the exception to this rule: having been living in different parts of California in the months leading up to the recording, they each conceived their own vision for the album.
 Hodgson wanted to do another pop album in the vein of Breakfast in America, while Davies had envisioned a heavy progressive rock album with a 10-minute song called "Brother Where You Bound" as its centerpiece.

 According to Bob Siebenberg, "In the end, they both kind of changed their formats and their picture of what they thought this album should be.
 It became a diluted version of what it started out to be.
 It was really neither here nor there."
 In particular, the band decided to leave out "Brother Where You Bound", since it was too "heavy" to fit alongside Hodgson's pop compositions.
 Supertramp used "Brother Where You Bound" for their next album, Brother Where You Bound (1985), though it had by that point evolved from 10 minutes to 16 and a half through the addition of some new sections.

 As usual, the songs are all officially credited as being written by Davies/Hodgson.
-However, the sleeve notes color-code the songs' lyrics by individual author.
+However, the sleeve notes colour-code the songs' lyrics by individual author.
 The lead vocalist on each song is the same as its writer: "Crazy", "It's Raining Again", "Know Who You Are", "C'est le bon", and "Don't Leave Me Now" were written by Hodgson, and "Put on Your Old Brown Shoes", "Bonnie", "My Kind of Lady", and "Waiting So Long" were written by Davies.